 I like to collect a few specific things that most people would throw away.
+These things help me think about my impact on the world around me.

 What does the evidence/detritus of a daily ritual look like hoarded over one year or five?
 Ten?
 What does it look like when someone meticulously cares for those discarded pieces?